What help will my child get in school?

 Other strategies that might be used to help children with learning difficulties to make progress:

-- Vocabulary related to a new topic might be specifically taught to a child who struggles to understand language.
+- Vocabulary related to a new topic might be pre-taught to a child who struggles to understand language.

 - A fiddle toy might be provided for a child who struggles to pay attention in teaching sessions.